Category Archives: Film Series

 Q: Who and what are Movie Missionaries?

-A: Our goal is to make literate viewer-critics who can put the story in proper perspective and help others do the same.
 We are recruiting people who have a passion for helping their friends, family members, and neighbors grow in their literacy.
-Not unlike active Christians, the de-churched and unchurched also struggle to recognize their purpose in God’s plan.
-For many of us, bringing guests to the theater will be easier than cajoling them to attend church on Sunday.
-So instead, literally, they will be taking the Gospel to the public square.
-The class is necessary because most viewers can only unconsciously process the messages filmmakers embed in their stories.
+Even like active Christians from time to time, the unchurched and de-churched may also struggle to find their purpose in life.
+For many of us, bringing our guests to the theater will prove easier than persuading them to attend church on Sunday.
+These movie missionaries will literally be taking the Gospel to the public square.

 Do you know anyone who would rather talk about movies that spiritual matters?
 Watch this humorous video.